MattPahuta/100DevsBootcampJournal/log.md

 # 100Devs Bootcamp 2022 (cohort 2 - YouTube) - Log

+### October 7, Friday

+**Today's Progress**: Finished review of class 31, Code Wars challenges, and added a little more Node.js overview content via Udemy.
+Also started work on another small FEM project.

+### October 6, Thursday

+**Today's Progress**: Continued review of class 31 with some associated OOP JS work and then finalized a FEM challenge project, Equalizer landing page.

+### October 5, Wednesday

+**Today's Progress**: Began review of class 31, reviewed Node.js fundamentals with Udemy course content, and then several hours on a Frontend Mentor project.

+### October 4, Tuesday

+**Today's Progress**: Code Wars, Free Code Camp, and several hours of code troubleshooting for fellow students.

+### October 3, Monday

+**Today's Progress**: A little FCC review to kick off the week, then straight into 100Devs content, finishing class 30 and beginning review of class 31.
+Also spent an hour-plus on the Equalizer landing page Frontend Mentor project, refining mobile styles and layouts.

 ### October 2, Sunday

 **Today's Progress**: Half-day spent building out a Frontend Mentor landing page challenge, getting to about 70% complete.